 Utility interview was held with Nele Philips who is the Program Manager in the Research & Development department.
 Nele is always looking for new technologies globally to apply in De Watergroep to achieve goals, including reducing NRW.
 The interview was held virtually, and the findings have been summarised into a fact sheet below.

-For DMAs (District Metered Areas) in De Watergroep that have good data What cloud-based coverage, LeakRedux by HydroScan was used to create a fingerprint of the water water loss consumption in the DMA.
-Separately, different fingerprints were made for the management system weekends, nights, different seasons, etc. before setting minimum and maximum was utilised? flow rates.
+What cloud-based water loss management system was utilised?
+For DMAs (District Metered Areas) in De Watergroep that have good data coverage, LeakRedux by HydroScan was used to create a fingerprint of the water consumption in the DMA.
+Separately, different fingerprints were made for the weekends, nights, different seasons, etc. before setting minimum and maximum flow rates.
 If these flow rates are crossed, then an alarm is activated.
-The utility uses simple devices to look at night-time flow, and when night-What other approach time flow is too high, then the area is marked as a certain priority.
-It also is being used for water considers the availability of flow sensors.
-The utility currently has poor loss management? functionality in flow sensors, old systems, different types of sensors and lots of data quality issues such as manual collection; meters not
+What other approach is being used for water loss management?
+The utility uses simple devices to look at night-time flow, and when night- time flow is too high, then the area is marked as a certain priority.
+It also considers the availability of flow sensors.
+The utility currently has poor functionality in flow sensors, old systems, different types of sensors and lots of data quality issues such as manual collection; meters not